Calebio/Calebio.github.io/_posts/2023-05-29-Deploy-Streamlit-WebApp-Using-Docker.md

 - After creating the registry, your registry dashboard should look like this ![after creating container registry](/assets/images/banners/deploy-dashboard.jpg)

-## Build a docker image and deploy to Azure Container Registry
+## Build a docker image and deploy it to Azure Container Registry

 - One more thing we want to do is to enable the Admin user and get login credentials to use in pushing a docker to this registry
 Click on `Access keys` on the left and then enable Admin user, you will get your credentials and then you want to leave this page open or copy the credentials to a notepad because you will need it shortly. <br/>